Ciao!

 I am on sabbatical at Princeton (RPDE) for the 2025-26 academic year.

-My work on the benefits of obesity in poor countries was in the New York Times!
+- My paper on obesity in poor countries is in the New York Times!

 We study the mental health of graduate students and faculty at 14 Economics departments in Europe.
 Using clinically validated surveys sent out in the fall of 2021, we find that 34.7% of graduate students experience moderate to severe symptoms of depression or anxiety and 17.3% report suicidal or self-harm ideation in a two-week period.
 Only 19.2% of students with significant symptoms are in treatment.
 15.8% of faculty members experience moderate to severe depression or anxiety symptoms, with prevalence higher among non-tenure track (42.9%) and tenure track (31.4%) faculty than tenured (9.6%) faculty.
 We estimate that the COVID-19 pandemic accounts for about 74% of the higher prevalence of depression symptoms and 30% of the higher prevalence of anxiety symptoms in our European sample relative to a 2017 U.S. sample of economics graduate students.
 We also document issues in the work environment, including a high incidence of sexual harassment, and make recommendations for improvement.